microbit-foundation/dev-docs/bluetooth/index.md

 # Overview

-The micro:bit uses a Nordic nRF51822 processor, which has an on board Bluetooth transceiver.
+The micro:bit processor has an on board
+Bluetooth transceiver.
 Combined with a PCB trace aerial and other minor components, and the Nordic S100 SoftDevice Bluetooth stack, this gives the micro:bit a certified and credible Bluetooth capability.